 You’re really left with three options: carry it around in a backpack or pannier, strap it to your luggage rack (if you have one), or buy a third party u-lock mount that will accommodate the SkunkLock.

 I’d imagine that most cyclists will improvise with bags or panniers.
 And the fact that it’s not super heavy makes this much easier.
 On the other hand, because it’s really bulky, you might need a big(ger?) bag!

 If you’d prefer to buy a dedicated frame mount, then make sure it accommodates the bulk of the SkunkLock.

 Fabric Horse, Kryptonite and Huldit all make u-lock mounts that will fit the SkunkLock.
 And if you google “u-lock” holster, you’ll find plenty more.

 The SkunkLock works much like any other standard size u-lock.
 True, it’s more bulky, so in a tight spot, you might struggle a little bit more to get it into position.

 But the generous internal dimensions will actually give you loads of locking opportunities.
 You should be able to get it around your frame, one wheel and a bike rack very easily...

-You should try to fill as much as the internal space with you bike and whatever you’re locking it to.
-This is good advise for any u-lock, to protect it from leverage attacks.
+You should try to fill as much of the internal space with your bike and whatever you’re locking it to.
+This is good advice for any u-lock, to protect it from leverage attacks.
 But I would especially advise it for the SkunkLock.

 With enough leverage (say from a length of scaffold pole), it’s not clear to me whether the hollow shackle would buckle or crack.
-Either way, the gas may be released and the lock would no longer be usable, so it’s best to try to prevent this!
+Either way, the gas may be released, and the bike lock would no longer be usable, so it’s best to try to prevent this!